 3. An integrated approach is dominant in socio-psychological diagnostics, but along with it, a comparative approach is used - the most ancient method of psychology, also known as the cross-sectional method.
 This method makes it possible to compare different stages of development of a person's mental organization and different levels of development of a group, i.e., different levels of development of the same phenomenon.
-The categories of comparative characteristics include, first of all, gender, age, as well as socio-demographic characteristics: education, professional affiliation, job status, nationality, place of residence, etc. The most essential idea in organizing the comparative method is that for comparison, groups are selected that differ according to some given criterion.
+The categories of comparative characteristics: education, professional affiliation, job status, nationality, place of residence, etc. The most essential idea in organizing the comparative method is that for comparison, groups are selected that differ according to some given criterion.
 As a differentiating feature, those that are more consistent with the goals and objectives of the study and presumably reveal possible differences between the people and groups being compared can be selected.
-These can be social, socio-psychological, psychological, psychological and other characteristics of a person.
+These can be social, socio-psychological, psychological, psychophysiological and other characteristics of a person.